School Safety Audits, Risk Assessments, Threat Assessments, Vulnerability Assessments

 Superintendents, school boards, and heads of private schools hire us to help answer the pressing questions about school safety that your parents expect you to know!

-• Reduce crime, violence, and disruptive behavior risks
+- Reduce risks for crime, violence, and disruptive behaviors

 What is a “School Security and Emergency Preparedness Assessment”?

-Our security and emergency preparedness assessments provide educators with an independent appraisal of safety measures already in place, and recommendations for enhancing those measures with improvements at the building and district levels.
-School leaders use our security and preparedness assessments as:
+Our school safety, security and emergency preparedness assessments provide educators with an independent appraisal of safety measures already in place, and recommendations for enhancing those measures with improvements at the building and district levels.
+School leaders use our school security and emergency preparedness assessments as:

 School security and preparedness assessments are district-specific to address your unique concerns and needs, not pre-packaged comments and forms with a few name changes.
 They are designed to help educators be proactive, not reactive, with school safety.